JaedonRosario/Elk-Stack-Deployment-and-Azure-Virtual-Network/README.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - Workstation's public IP address

-Machines within the network can only be accessed by the Jump Box gateway and the Workstation public IP address.
+Machines within the network can only be accessed by the Jump Box gateway and the Workstation's public IP address.
 - Workstation's public IP address
 - Jump Box gateway IP: 10.0.0.4